 Problem 2: The CSV import is still not a great solution.

 This is really an internal problem – not a Shopify problem.
 Our database is outdated and when it spits out the CSV of all our products, it puts everything in a separate column.
 Most of this was easy to fix in Excel (we also over utilize Excel), but Shopify wants alternate product images to be in a separate row instead of a new column.
 Not the end of the world – but if you’re used to doing things the “old” way – it can be very frustrating to change.
+This is why we think you should just start out you ecommerse business on Shopify instead.
+If you are starting a new online store you should read this guide about niche vs general store shopify to give you deals on what you should sell on your site!

 Also – every time you update via the CSV import, you have to include almost every single column (and row for each image) for every product.
 This makes the import slower and more susceptible to overwrite something that you didn’t mean to do.